brennonshanks/professional_website/content/course/mol-sim/thermo.md

 ## Problem Set 3

+1. Why is work path-independent if we use classical mechanics to keep track of every particle in a macroscopic system, but path-dependent when we use thermodynamics and lump molecular interactions into the heat term?

-1. Why can the fundamental relation $S = S(U,V, N_i)$  be inverted to give an equivalent fundamental relation of the form $U = U(S, V, N_i)$?
+2. Why can the fundamental relation $S = S(U,V, N_i)$  be inverted to give an equivalent fundamental relation of the form $U = U(S, V, N_i)$?

-2. A pure gas is well described by the fundamental equation,
+3. A pure gas is well described by the fundamental equation,

 $$
   S = aN + NR\log{}\frac{U^{3/2}V}{N^{5/2}}